A248/LibertyBans/docs/Color-Codes.md

-All chat messages use color codes.
-Color codes enable colorful chat messages.
+All chat messages may use color codes, enabling fancier formatting.

 ## How To